RouteClouds/Terraform-HandsOn-Training/01-Infrastructure-as-Code-Concepts-AWS-Integration/Concept.md

 3. **Advanced State Management**: Sophisticated dependency resolution and state backends
 4. **Plan Preview**: See changes before applying them with detailed execution plans
 5. **Modular Design**: Reusable components and standardized patterns for enterprise scale

+🎓 **Certification Note**: Know the differences between Terraform (multi-cloud, HCL) and CloudFormation (AWS-only, JSON/YAML).
+The exam tests your understanding of when to use each tool.
+Terraform is preferred for multi-cloud environments; CloudFormation for AWS-only deployments.
+**Exam Objective 1.4**: Distinguish between IaC tools

 ### **2.2 AWS Service Integration Patterns**